 Blake (1989) describes the stringent data requirements necessary to identify birth order effects in cross sectional analyses.
 Because higher rank children are more likely to be born into larger families, she stresses the need to control for family size effects.
 Because higher rank children are more likely to be born in later years, she stresses the need to control for cohort effects.
 Because higher rank children are more likely to have older parents at birth, she stresses the need to control for parent cohort effects.
 And, because parents differ across families, she stresses the need to control for parental characteristics in cross-sectional (cross-family) analysis.
-Because of these requirements, in order to provide credible estimates of birth order using cross-family variation, one needs to have multiple cohorts for each birth order so one can control for cohort effects, individuals who showed up to the military.
-In total, we have IQ scores on about 84% of the relevant population.

-and one needs to have full fertility histories so one can control for mother's age at birth and mothers age at first birth (which will be correlated with birth order conditional on child cohort and mother cohort).
+Because of these requirements, in order to provide credible estimates of birth order using cross-family variation, one needs to have multiple cohorts for each birth order so one can control for cohort effects, and one needs to have full fertility histories so one can control for mother's age at birth and mothers age at first birth (which will be correlated with birth order conditional on child cohort and mother cohort).
 Also, one needs to have access to parental characteristics like mother's education, as they may also be correlated with birth order conditional on child and mother cohort.